Oblongix/sesl_website/README.md

 - Dark mode is toggled in-page and remembered via `localStorage`.

 ## Downloads & Forms
-- The “Download SESL” modal posts to Formspree and redirects to the SESL GitHub releases URL (`_redirect` hidden field).
+- The "Download SESL" modal posts to Formspree and redirects to the SESL GitHub releases URL (`_redirect` hidden field).
 Update the Formspree endpoint or redirect as needed.

 ## Assets
-- Logos: `SESL Logo.png`, `SESL Logo Dark.png`, `SESLIcon.ico`.
-- Screenshots: `sesl in chatgpt *.png`, `sesl in dos windows.png`, `sesl in vscode.png`.
+- Stored under `assets/` (logos, favicon, screenshots, and customer logos).
-- Examples: `passport_example.sesl`, customer policy HTML files and logos.
+- Examples: `passport_example.sesl`, customer policy HTML files.

 ## Editing Tips
 - Keep content ASCII and reuse the existing Tailwind/Highlight.js CDNs for consistency.